encode/django-rest-framework/docs/api-guide/routers.md

         url(r'^', include(router.urls)),
     ]

-Router URL patterns can also be namespaces.
+Router URL patterns can also be included using _application_ and _instance_ namespaces.

+To use an _application namespace_ pass a 2-tuple containing the `router.urls` and the app name.
+To use an _instance namespace_ pass the optional `namespace` parameter.

+For example:

     urlpatterns = [
         url(r'^forgot-password/$', ForgotPasswordFormView.as_view()),
-        url(r'^api/', include(router.urls, namespace='api')),
+        url(r'^api/', include((router.urls, 'app_name'),  namespace='instance_name')),
     ]

+If you pass the optional `namespace` parameter to create an _instance namespace_ then you **must** provide the _application namespace_ as well.
+See Django's [URL namespaces docs][url-namespace-docs] for more.

 If using namespacing with hyperlinked serializers you'll also need to ensure that any `view_name` parameters on the serializers correctly reflect the namespace.
-In the example above you'd need to include a parameter such as `view_name='api:user-detail'` for serializer fields hyperlinked to the user detail view.
+In the example above you'd need to include a parameter such as `view_name='app_name:user-detail'` for serializer fields hyperlinked to the user detail view.

 ### Routing for extra actions